silexphp/Silex/doc/usage.rst

 ioncube loader bug
 ~~~~~~~~~~~~~~~~~~

 Ioncube loader is an extension that can decode PHP encoded file.
 Unfortunately
 it is not working well with phar archive.
 If you installed this extension, you
-must disabled it by commenting or removing this line in you php.ini file:
+must disable it by commenting or removing this line in you php.ini file:

 .. code-block:: ini